morintd/prismock/README.md

 ## Internal data

-Two additional functions are returned compared to the PrismaClient, `getData` and `setData`.
+Three additional functions are returned compared to the PrismaClient, `getData`, `setData`, and `reset`.
 In some edge-case, we need to directly access, or change, the data store management by _prismock_.

 Most of the time, you won't need it in your test, but keep in mind they exist